nose-devs/nose/functional_tests/doc_tests/test_init_plugin/init_plugin.rst

     FAILED (errors=2)

-To configure the widget system before running tests, write a plugin that implements `begin()`_ and initializes the system with a hard-coded configuration.
+To configure the widget system before running tests, write a plugin that implements :meth:`begin() <nose.plugins.base.IPluginInterface.begin>` and initializes the system with a hard-coded configuration.
 (Later, we'll write a better plugin that accepts a command-line argument specifying the configuration file.)

     >>> from nose.plugins import Plugin
     >>> class ConfiguringPlugin(Plugin):